new-xmon-df/arduxmon-iot-projects/Boards/LOLIN32_Lite/README.md

 # LOLIN32 Lite

 ## Overview
 The LOLIN32 Lite is a compact development board based on the ESP32 chip.
-It offers WiFi and Bluetooth connectivity, making it suitable for a wide range of IoT projects and prototyping applications.
+It offers Wi-Fi and Bluetooth connectivity, making it suitable for a wide range of IoT projects and prototyping applications.
 Additionally, it features a built-in battery charging circuit, allowing you to power your projects with rechargeable batteries.

 [ESP32 Hardware Reference](https://docs.espressif.com/projects/esp-idf/en/v4.3/esp32/hw-reference/index.html).